rakhikhinder/book-review-frontend/README.md

 [Almendra Font Example](documentation/almendra.webp)

 * For the body of the page I have used the google font [Quicksand](https://fonts.google.com/specimen/Quicksand?preview.text=The%20Quiz%20Arms%20THE%20QUIZ%20ARMS&preview.text_type=custom&query=quicksand).
-QuickSand is a sans-serif font which has lovely clean lines.
+QuickSand and Montserrat is a sans-serif font which has lovely clean lines.
 I have chosen to use a sans-serif font for the body of the page as studies have found that sans-serif fonts are generally more legible to read on a screen.

 [Quicksand Font Example](documentation/quicksand.webp)

 ### Imagery

-As the website is called The Book-Review , I wanted to use a affiliated link for purchasing,review,and for vote and unvote.
+As the website is called GoodReads Store , I wanted to use a affiliated link for purchasing,review,and for vote and unvote.

 ### Wireframes